Getting Started

 Photo by RDNE Stock project via Pexels

-Before you invest a single dollar, you need to understand the difference between the types of home care services — because the category you choose will determine your licensing requirements, your staff, and your revenue model.
+Before you invest a single dollar, take time to understand what type of home care agency you want to operate.
+This decision will shape your licensing requirements, staffing needs, and revenue model.

 Step 2: Write a Solid Home Care Business Plan